 Thankfully, I’ve left behind my childish ways and apparently made it my mission to have heaps of laundry on the floor on a daily basis.

 No, not all heaps of laundry are dirty, but in my defense most of the heaps start in baskets and just start overflowing because… I’m so good at washing the laundry?
 Ha!
 Not everything has to be perfect.

 However, I do think it’s important to mention I do still have an evening routine that involves drinking a warm cup of tea.
 It’s all about balance. ;)

 But one area of life that needs to be organized and easy to use?
 That’d be Lightroom.

-When you sit down to hammer out an editing session, the last thing you want is to have to tidy up your computer and make more space on your computer or organize your Library in Lightroom, or sort through your presets.
+When you sit down to hammer out an editing session, the last thing you want is to have to tidy up and make more space on your computer, organize your Library in Lightroom, or sort through your presets.

 You definitely don’t need to sort through your presets and that’s exactly what we’re chatting about today.
 Our L&A presets haven’t been around since the beginning of Lightroom, so by now, most photographers and bloggers have hundreds and hundreds of presets to sort through.
 Presets that never really worked to begin with.

 So let’s make sure that your Light & Airy Preset Suite has an area of its own so you can easily find it and get started with your editing!

 If you already have the L&A Preset Suite, you’ve seen your video tutorial for installing the presets inside the membership area, but just in case you skipped that section and are trying to filter through all of your presets every time you go to use them, this is for you, too.